DennisColombo/Scientific-Programing-Project/README.md

 Handy command to remember: (This command can pull the data after it is recorded) scp pi@10.10.71.136:Documents/test.py /Users/denniscolombo/Documents
     ~Note: IP Address is incorrect!
+    ~Note2: You can find this with the 'Finder' in the 'Documents' section of it (kinda near recents and stuff, and as expected it's labeled output.txt)
 Get the IP on the raspberry pi: run 'ifconfig' in the terminal on the raspberry pi, IP is in the 'wlan0' section labeled 'inet' Doing this will give us the IP Address of the raspberry pi and allow us to get data from it.